Creating a budget

-Whether or not you use a budget spreadsheet, you probably need some way of determining where your money is going each month.
+Even if you don’t use a budget spreadsheet, you probably need some way of determining where your money is going each month.
 Creating a budget with a template can help you feel more in control of your finances and let you save money for your goals.
 The trick is to figure out a way to track your finances that works for you.
 The following steps can help you create a budget.

 Step 1: Note your net income

 The first step in creating a budget is to identify the amount of money you have coming in.
 Keep in mind, however, that it’s easy to overestimate what you can afford if you think of your total salary as what you have to spend.
-Remember to subtract your deductions for Social Security, taxes, 401(k) and flexible spending account allocations when creating a budget worksheet.
+Remember to subtract your deductions, such as for Social Security, taxes, 401(k) and flexible spending account allocations, when creating a budget worksheet.
 Your final take-home pay is called net income, and that is the number you should use when creating a budget.

 If you work freelance or part-time, we’ve put together some tips for managing irregular income.